CumulusNetworks/docs/content/cumulus-linux-56/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 The eBGP multihop option lets you use BGP to exchange routes with an external peer that is more than one hop away.

-The following example command configures Cumulus Linux to establish a connection between two <span style="background-color:#F5F5DC">[eBGP](## "external BGP")</span> peers that are not directly connected and sets the maximum number of hops used to reach a eBGP peer to 1.
+The following example command configures Cumulus Linux to establish a connection between two <span class="a-tooltip">[eBGP](## "external BGP")</span> peers that are not directly connected and sets the maximum number of hops used to reach a eBGP peer to 1.

 {{< tabs "154 ">}}
 {{< tab "NVUE Commands ">}}